Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 Key Facts

-- Dental cavitations are hollow areas or pockets in the jawbone, often at the site of a previously extracted tooth
+- Dental cavitation is a hollow area or pocket in the jawbone, often at the site of a previously extracted tooth involving dead bone cells

 - Alternate Names: NICO (Neuralgia-Inducing Cavitational Osteonecrosis), jawbone osteonecrosis